ApolloNet/amazing-mazes/README.md

 Each event will be attached to a cell.
 It is used for different purposes.
 It is defined like this:

-`r` (int, required): Row of the cell the event will be attached to.
+`r` (int, required): row of the cell the event will be attached to.

-`c` (int, required): Column of the cell will be attached to.
+`c` (int, required): column of the cell will be attached to.
 Starts at zero too.

 For rows and columns, we start counting at zero.
 It is real computer programming here ;-)

-`type` (string, required): One of these:
+`type` (string, required): see below for detailed informations

-- `start`: defines where the game starts
-- `win`: defines where the game ends
-- `fight`: fight an opponent
-- `learn`: learn an attack
-- `light`: switches the lights of the entire maze on or off
-- `message`: display a message
-- `metrix`: changes a metrix value (hp, strength...).
-See details below.
-- `move`: moves the hero to another cell
-- `object`: adds an object to the hero's objects
-- `protected`: the hero can only come on this cell if he has got the appropriate object
-- `reveal`: switches the lights on of the some cells

-`message` (string, required): The message displayed when the hero comes to that event's cell.
+`message` (string, required): the message displayed when the hero comes to that event's cell.
 HTML markup libe `<br>` can be used here.

-`icon` (string, optional): A unicode icon displayed when the hero comes to that event's cell.
+`icon` (string, optional): a unicode icon displayed when the hero comes to that event's cell.

 `once` (int, optional, default: "1"):

 - "0": the event occurs each time the hero comes to that event's cell
 - "1": the event occurs only one time

+## Event types

+`start`: defines where the game starts

+`win`: defines where the game ends

+`fight`: fight an opponent

+`learn`: learn an attack

+`light`: switches the lights of the entire maze on or off

+`message`: display a message

+`metrix`: changes a metrix value (hp, strength...).
+See details below.

+`move`: moves the hero to another cell

+`object`: adds an object to the hero's objects

+`protected`: the hero can only come on this cell if he has got the appropriate object

+`reveal`: switches the lights on of the some cells

 ## Required events